-“SOMEONE TURN THAT GOD DAMN RECORDING OFF!!!”
-Corry screamed.
+“SOMEONE TURN THAT GOD DAMN RECORDING OFF!”
+Corry yelled.

 The power all around the stage immediately went dead.
-For a moment, complete silence descended upon the room one more time.
+For a moment, another complete silence descended upon the room.
 No one seemed to know what to say.
 Though many looks automatically went to a couple of specific faces.

 “Laurie!”
 Corry cried out from the stage.
 He quickly started shoving his way through the crowd of still shocked spectators towards the back, only to find himself face to face with Carrie.
 As if sensing that they were in a danger zone, everyone standing nearby immediately took two steps back.

-“You think it was MY idea to be portrayed that way to the entire school?!”
-Carrie fired back angrily.
-“I didn’t know that conversation had ever been recorded!”
+“You think it was MY idea to be portrayed that way to the entire school?”
+Carrie fired back.
+“I didn’t know that conversation had ever been recorded.”

 “Are you threatening me, Waterson?!”

-Carrie resisted the urge respond to Corry’s shove with a tackle, instead taking a few deep breaths before calling out, “Julie?!”
-She turned to look about her, finally grabbing onto the shirt of the person standing closest to her, decorum be damned.
+Carrie resisted the urge to respond to Corry’s shove with a tackle, instead taking a few deep breaths before calling out, “Julie?”
+She turned to look about her, finally grabbing onto the shirt of the person standing closest, decorum be damned.
 “Did you see where the hell Julie went??”

 The kid shook his head several times, returning the expression on Carrie’s face with one of abject terror.
 Useless.
 The blonde shoved him back out of the way, deciding she’d have to look for the brunette herself.
 Because Corry had been right about one thing: Julie had crossed the line.